dkillen/fractured/README.md

 # Fractured
-Fractured is a proof of concept project using the Ethereum blockchain for fractional ownership of land.
+Fractured is a proof of concept project exploring fractional ownership of land using the Ethereum blockchain.